oneyashraj/gittogethers.github.io/README.md

    - Personalized message with first name
    - Event-specific confirmation date
    - Configurable thank you message with HTML support
-   - GitHub Skyline visualization (fallback to avatar for users with no repos)
    - Smooth fade-in animations for all elements

 ## Code Organization 📁